Classifying minimal vanishing sums of roots of unity: Towards a classification of vanishing sorou of weight

 We now describe how the algorithm finds all minimal vanishing types of weight $k+1$.
 First note that the only possible top primes for a vanishing sorou of weight $k+1$ are $\leq k+1$.
 For each of these primes $p$ we build the possible partitions of $k+1$ into $p$ summands.
 For each of these partitions we generate all possible $f_0$'s (cf.~Definition \ref{defi:type}).
 Note that $f_0$ will be a sorou of relative order dividing the product of primes $<p$; this observation together with the bound $k+1$ on the weight makes this a finite list.

 Then for each of these $f_0$ we first prepare all possible lists of subtypes with weights given by the partition (this uses the already constructed type list of weight $<k+1$).
 This is done carefully to eliminate redundancy and repetition.
-For each list we then build a new type of weight $k+1$, generate a single sorou of this type and use this to check whether it is minimal vanishing with Proposition \ref{prop:hnuf}.
-To check that a sorou is vanishing we use symbolic manipulation with algebraic numbers in sympy.
+For each list we then build a new type of weight $k+1$, generate a single sorou of this type and use this to check whether it is minimal vanishing with Proposition \ref{prop:hnuf}. {To test whether a sorou $h$ vanishes, we evaluate $\val(h)$ numerically (floating-point complex arithmetic) and declare it vanishing when $|\val(h)|$ is below a fixed tolerance.
+Exact algebraic-number arithmetic in SymPy is in principle possible but was too slow for the exhaustive search.}

 It is now straightforward to verify that this algorithm generates all minimal vanishing types of weight $k+1$.

 \end{algo}